shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

     }
 ```

-Next, we will have to
+Next, we will have to create a `api-docs.json` file in our `dist` directory.
+This file will be our Swagger-spec.

+# Swagger-Spec